vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 :::

 ### Set up the Vega wallet
-To use your Vega Wallet for staking with the token dApp (below), you will need to either:
+To use your Vega Wallet for staking with the governance dApp (below), you will need to either:
-a. use a browser running on your server to access the token dApp, and Ethereum wallet, and connect locally to the wallet
+a. use a browser running on your server to access the governance dApp, and Ethereum wallet, and connect locally to the wallet
 b. regenerate the wallet on your local machine using the recovery phrase.
 If you do regenerate the wallet locally, consider removing that wallet from your local machine once you've self-staked, to keep your keys as secure as possible.

 [Create a Vega Wallet](../../tools/vega-wallet/cli-wallet/latest/create-wallet.md) and public key, using the software version that matches the network's software version.